MooM00/ae6/docs/README.md

 ##### <find_attr>
 They may contain
-* strings
+&nbsp;&nbsp;&nbsp;&bull;strings
-* arrays of strings
+&nbsp;&nbsp;&nbsp;&bull;arrays of strings
-* constants
+&nbsp;&nbsp;&nbsp;&bull;constants

 Find Attributes can appear in _any_ node as `"node" : { "my_attr" : "value" }`.
 Or you can put them one level deeper as `"node" : { "attr" : { "my_node" : "value", "iff" : "ever" } }`.
 You may choose the first form to simplify your data (or just less typing).
 Or the second form to clarify your data.
 It doesn't really matter because the first form is internally changed to the second form at load time.
 However, there are 5 reserved words that can only appear in the second form, otherwise they will clash with builtins.
 These names are:
 *if, *set, *can, *exit, *attr*

 See geConst.pm below for information on constants.